Lena Horne: Changes of direction

-On April 13, 1980, Horne, Luciano Pavarotti, and host Gene Kelly were all scheduled to appear at a Gala performance at the Metropolitan Opera House to salute the NY City Center's Joffrey Ballet Company.
+On April 13, 1980, Horne, Luciano Pavarotti, and host Gene Kelly were all scheduled to appear at a gala performance at the Metropolitan Opera House to salute the NY City Center's Joffrey Ballet Company.
 However, Pavarotti's plane was diverted over the Atlantic and he was unable to appear.
 James Nederlander was an invited Honored Guest and observed that only three people at the sold-out Metropolitan Opera House asked for their money back.
 He asked to be introduced to Horne following her performance.
 In May 1981, The Nederlander Organization, Michael Frazier, and Fred Walker went on to book Horne for a four-week engagement at the newly named Nederlander Theatre on West 41st Street in New York City.
-The show was an instant success and was extended to a full year run, garnering Horne a special Tony award, and two Grammy Awards for the cast recording of her show Lena Horne: The Lady and Her Music.
+The show was an instant success and was extended to a full year run, garnering Horne a special Tony award and two Grammy Awards for the cast recording of her show Lena Horne: The Lady and Her Music.
 The 333-performance Broadway run closed on Horne's 65th birthday, June 30, 1982.
 Later that same week, she performed the entire show again to record it for television broadcast and home video release.
 Horne began a tour a few days later at Tanglewood (Massachusetts) during the weekend of July 4, 1982.
 The Lady and Her Music toured 41 cities in the U.S. and Canada until June 17, 1984.
-It played in London for a month in August and ended its run in Stockholm, Sweden, September 14, 1984.
-In 1981, she received a Special Tony Award for the show, which also played to acclaim at the Adelphi Theatre in London in 1984.
+It played in London for a month in August and ended its run in Stockholm, Sweden, on September 14, 1984.
+In 1981 she received a Special Tony Award for the show, which also played to acclaim at the Adelphi Theatre in London in 1984.
 Despite the show's considerable success (Horne still holds the record for the longest-running solo performance in Broadway history), she did not capitalize on the renewed interest in her career by undertaking many new musical projects.
 A proposed 1983 joint recording project between Horne and Frank Sinatra (to be produced by Quincy Jones) was ultimately abandoned, and her sole studio recording of the decade was 1988's The Men in My Life, featuring duets with Sammy Davis Jr. and Joe Williams.
 In 1989, she received the Grammy Lifetime Achievement Award.

-In 1995, a "live" album capturing Horne's Supper Club performance was released (subsequently winning a Grammy Award for Best Jazz Vocal Album).
-In 1998, Horne released another studio album, entitled Being Myself.
-Thereafter, Horne retired from performing and largely retreated from public view, though she did return to the recording studio in 2000 to contribute vocal tracks on Simon Rattle's Classic Ellington album.